Ziplining over the Chattahoochee River in Columbus, Georgia. Photo by @benjamingalland

 Make a run for it

 An Atlanta (and Georgia) tradition is the world's largest 10K race: the AJC Peachtree Road Race.
-It winds from Buckhead to Midtown every July 4, and this year also will take place on July 3 to allow runners to spread out and enjoy the famous hilly course.
+It winds from Buckhead to Midtown every July 4.
 Runners also can participate virtually by running 6.2 miles wherever they choose.
 Even if you're not up for the race itself, make a sign to cheer on the competitors!